-■ Current Assets ■ Current Liabilities
+Current Assets Current Liabilities

 - The current ratio is one measure of Pohnpei's ability to pay its short-term obligations.
 The current ratio compares total current assets and liabilities.
 A current ratio of 2.00 to 1 indicates good current liquidity and an ability to meet the short-term obligations.
-This analysis uses only the General Fund, the primary operating fund of Pohnpei. - At September 30, 2006, Pohnpei had a General Fund ratio of current assets to current liabilities of 2.36 to 1.
-This indicates that Pohnpei had over two and one-third times the amount of current assets to pay current liabilities and is considered a above satisfactory indicator of liquidity, and relatively consistent with ratios in the prior two periods.
+This analysis uses only the General Fund, the primary operating fund of Pohnpei. - At September 30, 2007, Pohnpei had a General Fund ratio of current assets to current liabilities of 2.62 to 1.
+This indicates that Pohnpei had nearly two and two-third times the amount of current assets to pay current liabilities and is considered an above satisfactory indicator of liquidity, the highest of any prior period reported, and an improvement from the immediate prior period.

-Quick Ratio

-How is our short-term cash position?
+Ouick Ratio How is our short-term cash position?